fleek-network/fleek-network-docs/guides/Node Operators/running-a-node-in-docker.md

 The Docker Container image for Lightning is located at [https://github.com/fleek-network/lightning/pkgs/container/lightning](https://github.com/fleek-network/lightning/pkgs/container/lightning).
 :::

-### Pull and run prebuilt image
+### Pull and run image

-You can pull the image and run the Docker container quickly by executing the command:
+You can pull an run the Lightning pre-built Docker image from our GitHub and run the Docker container quickly.
+Run the command:

 ```sh
 sudo docker run \